 While most online fax companies offer a mobile app, that’s not always the case.
 Plus, some mobile apps are better than others.
 Some companies have an excellent mobile app, but outdated web interface.

-So you can make your decision based on what platform you plan to use the most for faxing.
+Make your decision based on what platform you plan to use the most for faxing.

 None of the online fax services on our list have the ability to send or receive an unlimited number of faxes.
 Each platform and plan comes with limits on a monthly basis.